tsegall/fta/README.md

  * ftaVersion - Version of FTA used to generate analysis

 The following Metrics are detected:
- * sampleCount - number of samples observed
+ * sampleCount - Number of samples observed
- * matchCount - number of samples that match the detected Base (or Semantic) type
+ * matchCount - Number of samples that match the detected Base (or Semantic) type
- * nullCount - number of null samples
+ * nullCount - Number of null samples
- * blankCount - number of blank samples
+ * blankCount - Number of blank samples
  * regExp - A Regular Expression (Java) that matches the detected Type
  * confidence - The percentage confidence (0-1.0) in the determination of the Type
  * type - The Base Type (one of Boolean, Double, Long, String, LocalDate, LocalTime, LocalDateTime, OffsetDateTime, ZonedDateTime)